-Optimal wealth as a ratio of income increases in income, a finding that breaks the invariance property.15 In a model with endogeneous knowledge, there is a complementarity between an agent's need to save and his willingness to invest to raise R. For high values of y, the reward to investing in R rises because saving needs are relatively important.
-In this two-period model, where lifetime income and the income trajectory are the same, it is not higher income per se that raises the incentive to invest in financial knowledge, but rather the need to smooth marginal utility between periods.
+Optimal wealth as a ratio of income increases with income, a finding that breaks the invariance property.14 In a model with endogenous knowledge, there is a complementarity between an agent's need to save and his willingness to invest to raise R. For high values of y, the reward to investing in R rises because saving needs are relatively important.
+In this two-period model, where lifetime income and the income trajectory are the same, it is not higher income $per\ se$ that raises the incentive to invest in financial knowledge, but rather the need to smooth marginal utility between periods.
 The need is greater when there is a larger gap between first- and second-period consumption.
 Accordingly, heterogeneity in retiree benefit replacement rates can affect the incentives to invest in financial knowledge; in turn, this can lead to additional differences in wealth accumulation.
-The same can be said of differences in demographic factors that shift the marginal utility of consumption over the life cycle, as well as differences in expected mortality.
+The same can be said of differences in demographic factors (e.g., family size) that shift the marginal utility of consumption over the life cycle, as well as differences in expected mortality.
 As indicated above, the slope depends in part on the discount factor and the cost of investing in knowledge.
 The relationship is stronger for lower values of the cost of investing in knowledge and for higher β .

 A richer setting with uncertainty and borrowing constraints offers additional motivations to save.
 If consumers are liquidity-constrained, they may be unwilling to invest in financial knowledge.
-Faced with uncertainty, a consumer might also wish to save more and invest

-$$a^{1-\frac{1}{2\sigma}}(y-2\sqrt{\pi a}) = \left(\frac{\sqrt{\pi}}{\beta}\right)^{1/\sigma}$$ more in financial knowledge for precautionary reasons.
+Faced with uncertainty, the consumer might also wish to save more and invest more in financial knowledge for precautionary reasons.
 Furthermore, the sensitivity of saving to the interest rate can be smaller than in the certainty case (Cagetti 2003), which may also affect incentives to invest in knowledge.
 Accordingly, we next turn to a richer model of saving to investigate the effects of financial knowledge on wealth and wealth inequality.

+$$a^{1-\frac{1}{2\sigma}}(y-2\sqrt{\pi a}) = \left(\frac{\sqrt{\pi}}{\beta}\right)^{1/\sigma}$$